bennor/AutoT4/README.md

 If you want to customize the behaviour, you have two options:

 * Change the default behaviour from the _AutoT4_ section of the Visual Studio options dialog.
 * Override the default behaviour for a specific template by changing the **Run on build** setting in the _Properties window_ for any `.tt` file in your solution.
-Whatever you specify here will take precedence over the default in the options dialog (unless you select "Default").
+Whatever you specify here will take precedence over the default in the options dialog (unless you select "Default"). _Note: this option is not available for T4 templates in a new NET Core or NET Standard project._